croberson94/simply-ctext/README.md

 2. Execution
 	* After downloading the files/folder, use a c compiler program (ex.
 Cygwin gcc package), and within the terminal execute operation with the term 'make' to create the .exe file
-	* Type the term './kilo' to enter the editor for a blank file, or './kilo 'filename'' to modify an existing file
+	* Type the term './kilo' to enter the editor for a blank file, or './kilo 'filename'' (where filename represents the name of your existing filename and its path extension) to modify an existing file

 ## License
 [MIT](https://mit-license.org/)